oceanprotocol/docs/content/tutorials/compute-to-data-docker-registry.md

 ## Next step

 You can publish an algorithm asset with the metadata containing registry URL, image, and tag information to enable users to run C2D jobs.

+## Other alternatives

+Some use cases might require that image `pull` operations are also restricted to authenticated servers/users.
+To allow the compute-to-data environment to pull images from the private registry, add `imagePullSecrets` to the compute job template file [here](https://github.com/oceanprotocol/operator-engine/blob/main/operator_engine/templates/configure-job-template.yaml).
+You can generate the registry secret in the compute environment namespace by following these [steps](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 ## Further references